 To influence public policy affecting our neighborhood.

-The Historic Eastside Neighborhood Association Newsletter keeps us connected.
-It announces events and describes ways for us to join together to improve the quality of life in our community.
+The Historic Eastside Neighborhood Association Newsletter and emails keeps us connected.
+They announce events and describes ways for us to join together to improve the quality of life in our community.
 We learn about our neighbors and the histories of our houses.
 It also alerts us to problems that may require urgent action.

-Our free newsletters are published bimonthly, beginning in February.
+Our free newsletters are published several times a year.
 Volunteer block representatives distribute them to residences throughout the neighborhood.
 If you are not receiving a newsletter or if you can help with the distribution, please call Bob Carlson at 303-774-1997.